nasicseiiit/merchantGuideToGalaxy/README.md

 `-> Passing zero command line arguments and not providing any STDIN input then the system by default will take the file in path  data/inputFile`

+#Steps to run the test cases

+ cd to merchantGuideToGalaxy

+ Then, Execute below command

+  `python -m unittest test/TestSuite.py`

 #Contributing

 As I am a beginner and writing the projects in GitHub.